 Daian Bica

-I am a PhD student at the HHU-Düsseldorf and my dissertation deals with the interplay between general philosophy of science (e.g. the realism-antirealism debate) and metaphysics of science (e.g. the concept of laws of nature).
+I am a Teaching and Research Fellow at Heinrich Heine University Düsseldorf.
+My research lies at the intersection of general philosophy of science—particularly the realism–antirealism debate—and the metaphysics of science, with a focus on the concept of laws of nature and levels of analysis.
 From a historical perspective, I am particularly interested in the modern concept of law in the context of Newtonian philosophy of science.

 Publications